Adasha/wrap-chars/README.md

 # WrapChars.js

 ## About
-Tiny script containing just one, static method that takes an element and wraps each character in a given tag, with an optional class.
+Tiny script containing just one, static method that takes any element and wraps each inline character in a given tag, with an optional class.

 This is alpha.
 The plan is to make it behave more politely.